January 7, 2025

 The typical cost for a standard home is between $15000-20,000

-• Replacing old sockets, light switches, and electrical fittings with modern ones.
+• Replacing old sockets, light switches, and electrical fittings with modern versions.

-• Updating the fuse board / switchboard, including meterre location.
+• Updating the fuse board and adding RCD protection.

 Types of wiring used today